January 31, 2019, Delta flight - Mexico City - Traverse City, USA. (edited May 25, 2022)

 I am fairly certain it will work.

 That is not an answer; either you are certain or you are not.
-There is no such thing as partially certain.
+There is no such things as partially certain.

 The key player was the noted German physicist Werner Heisenberg, who was working on such a bomb.
 The Americans were uncertain as to his ability and motivation.
-In such a matter there was no room for uncertainly, too many lives were at stake.
+In such a matter there was no room for uncertainty, too many lives were at stake.
+The freedom of the world was at stake.

-What Heisenberg was stated was written by Moses thousands of years earlier.
-"No man shall see my face and live".
-(Exodus 33,20)
+What Heisenberg stated was essentially written in the Bible thousands of years earlier, "No man shall see my face and live."(Exodus, chapter 33, verse 20)i.e. no living person shall ever have absolute certainty.

 This means that essentially we live in a world of uncertainty, or as Moe Berg put it, we know nothing.